Jaykul/GitOps-Principles/slides.md

 - Is the Octopus Deploy Agent (or the Azure Pipelines agent) a GitOps agent?
 - Is Windows Desired State Configuration (DSC) a GitOps agent?

 The Octopus Deploy Agent and the Azure Pipelines Agent are _push_ agents, and they just waits for jobs to be pushed to them.
 They do not monitor anything.
+They also work with _imperative_ instructions, not _declarative_ desired state.

 On the other hand, DSC (or the LCM, specifically), has versioned and declarative desired state, which it pulls automatically, and continuously reconciles.
 It's not a perfect match, because it doesn't actually have multiple versions in the source... but it's very close.
 At work we've built a system where we manage our desired state as json files, and "build" MOF files (and publish to the Pull server) on commit to main.
 Each of our servers has the LCM configured in pull mode to continuously monitor and pull new versions....